machinalis/iepy/docs/tutorial.rst

 Create the database with your data
 ----------------------------------

-IEPY needs to have your input documents in a MongoDB database.
+IEPY needs to have your input documents in a `MongoDB <https://www.mongodb.org/>`_ database.
 All that you need to provide is an identifier for each document (which must be a unique string), and the document text.
 Your documents are probably stored somewhere outside a IEPY database, so every application needs some code to convert and import the documents.
 Most of the import code depends heavily on the format and storage of your input data, but all of them need to write into the IEPY database.

-Any script that eneds to create documents in the IEPY database should do the following::
+Any script that needs to create documents in the IEPY database should do the following::

     from iepy.db import connect, DocumentManager

     connect('database_name')
     docs = DocumentManager()

-Where `'database_name'` is any valid mongoDB database name.
+where ``'database_name'`` is any valid MongoDB database name.
 You can make up a new name and start using that, you don't need to have an existing database with that name.

 The code above connects (and creates if needed) the specified database, and creates a “Document Manager”, which is a utility object for operation on IEPY documents stored in the database.
-The database operations you need to do will be methods of `docs`.
+The database operations you need to do will be methods of ``docs``.
 Once you have done the above, creating a document consists in making a function call like this::